Covid pushed millions worldwide from the middle class to poverty. One man is trying to work his way back.

 His professional name was the Fisherman of Barú, a nod to a lifetime spent by the sea.
 Mendoza’s wife liked to joke that he couldn’t cast a line to save his life.
 What he could do, she’d say with pride, was fish for opportunity.

-One day this month he was pounding the cobblestones at noon but had struck out with everyone he’d pitched.
+One day this month, he was pounding the cobblestones at noon but had struck out with everyone he’d approached.

 “Excuse me, would you like to know the real Cartagena?” he’d asked the Europeans, enunciating in hard-learned English.